 With increased international integration, “the Middle East” becomes to a growing extent inextricably linked to and affects the rest of the world.
 As its relevance increases so does the need for knowledge and a more comprehensive grasp of this region.

-The first semester builds on a conceptual foundation for researching the Middle East through courses on relevant theory, methods and historical perspectives.
-We offer courses in Discourses and Debates on the Middle East; Middle East Theories and the Formation of Middle East Modernities.
+The first semester builds on a conceptual foundation for researching the Middle East through courses on relevant theory, methods, and historical perspectives.
+We offer courses in Discourses and Debates on the Middle East; Middle East Theories; Middle East Methods and the Formation of Middle East Modernities.

 Semester two: Elective courses

 The second semester aims to introduce and include students in the research conducted at the Center of Middle Eastern Studies `The Middle East in the Contemporary World´ (MECW).
-Students will choose three elective courses and one required methods course to begin focusing on their thesis.
-Two of the three elective courses should be on one of CMES main research domains:
+Students will choose four elective courses; three of the four elective courses should be on one of CMES main research domains:

-By the end of this semester an advisor will be appointed to help students build a ‘thesis research project plan’ for the third semester.
+By the end of this semester an advisor will be appointed to help students build a ‘project plan’ for the third semester.

 - Field Course, 15.0 credits